-1 Knowledge of effective use of the English language at the postsecondary level
+1 Knowledge of the effective use of the English language at the postsecondary level

-- 1. Identify and analyze the ways in which the English language has developed over time, including word origins and linguistic, social, religious, historical, and regional influences. - 2.
-Apply standard English grammar, usage, and conventions (i.e., capitalization, punctuation, and spelling) with proficiency. - 3.
-Select and identify various types of sentences (i.e., simple, compound, complex, and compound-complex). - 4.
-Select and determine how to utilize appropriate reference materials to identify the meaning of a word and its pronunciation (e.g., homonyms, homophones), part of speech, synonyms and antonyms, and etymology. - 5.
-Determine connotative and denotative meanings of words and phrases by analyzing context clues and word relationships. - 6.
-Analyze the structure and meaning of words according to their word parts (i.e., prefixes, root words, and suffixes), Greek and Latin roots and affixes, etymology of the English language, and word derivations. - 7.
-Interpret figurative language (e.g., idioms, hyperbole, metaphor, personification, simile). - 8.
-Select and determine appropriate use of academic and domain-specific vocabulary across disciplines.

-2 Knowledge and understanding of communication skills, techniques, and processes
+- 1. Identify and analyze influences on language (e.g., social, cultural, ethnic, religious, historical, regional, and gender). - 2.
+Identify and apply standard English grammar and usage with proficiency. - 3.
+Identify and apply the conventions of English capitalization, punctuation, and spelling with proficiency. - 4.
+Identify and distinguish the effective use of sentence variety. - 5.
+Identify and select appropriate reference materials to determine the meaning of a word, its pronunciation (e.g., homonyms, homophones), part of speech, synonyms and antonyms, and etymology. - 6.
+Determine and apply the connotation and denotation of key words. - 7.
+Identify and analyze the structure and meaning of words according to their word parts (i.e., prefixes, root words, and suffixes). - 8.
+Identify and interpret figurative language (e.g., idioms, figures of speech). - 9.
+Identify and use general academic and domain-specific language. - 10.
+Identify and apply methods of effectively assessing language skills. - 11.
+Select appropriate instructional strategies (e.g., collaborative learning, interdisciplinary activities) and technologies to teach language skills.